What is the course of a migraine attack?

 Prephase

-More than half of all children and adolescents who experience migraines have symptoms that signal a migraine attack.
+More than half of all young people who experience migraines have symptoms that signal a migraine attack has begun.

-This is because a migraine attack begins before you get a headache.
+This is because a migraine attack actually begins before you get a headache.

 Precursors vary from person to person.
-Often people have two or even more.
+Often people have two or more.

 Typical precursors